-3 Simple Steps When Planning Blended Learning in the Enterprise
+3 Simple Steps to Plan and Model Blended Learning Programs in the Enterprise

 We are starting to see the digital revolution changing nearly every aspect of business, from who companies compete with (hello Amazon, what are you doing in my industry?), to how they run their business, to how they find and recruit employees.
 With the rise of the LMS, e-learning, and web conferencing tools, the same is true for how employees learn within the organization.
 The days of having 20 employees sit in a classroom, listening to a live instructor and going home with an impressive binder of handouts, is over.
 Or is it?